myerberg/myerberg.github.io/README.md

 ## Data Gathering
 In data gathering for data science, web scraping is a prominent technique used to collect data from the internet.
 A web scraper is essentially a program that downloads and processes content from the web.
 When considering a specific sports website for data collection using a language such as Python, setting up a web scraper involves several detailed steps.

 Before we examine these steps, I wanted to familiarize you with the concept of a web crawler, which can be used to navigate through websites.
-It is essentially a bot that systematically browses the web to identify and access the pages containing the data of interest.
+It is essentially a bot that systematically browses the web to identify and access pages containing the data of interest.
 In the context of a sports website, it might be programmed to access specific sections like game results, player statistics, or team profiles.
 Once the crawler reaches the relevant pages, the scraper comes into play.

 To set up a scraper for a sports website, you could use a Python library such as Beautiful Soup.
 It is designed to parse and extract structured data from HTML content.
 For instance, if you are scraping a basketball statistics website, your scraper would be coded to identify and extract specific elements, like tables of player statistics or scores from games, based upon patterns in the HTML.